upb-lea/openmodelica-microgrid-gym/docs/index.rst

-Welcome to OpenModelica Microgrid Gym Toolbox documentation!
+Welcome to OpenModelica Microgrid Gym Toolbox Documentation!
 =====================================================================

-The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation of different microgrids and to train and test reinforcement learning agents and to compare them with classical parameter tuning.
+The OpenModelica Microgrid Gym (OMG) package is a software toolbox for the simulation of power electronics-driven microgrids and to train and test reinforcement learning agents and to compare them with classical control approaches.

 Content
 *******

-In the examples section all available usecases are presented with their default configuration.
+In the examples section all available use cases are presented with their default configuration.
 For quick start, one of these can be selected and used out of the box.